 The Art Deco Chrysler Building in New York, at one time the world’s tallest building, boasts an austenitic steel ‘crown’.
 Image credit: Photos.com.

 Looking to the future – sustainable stainless steel?

 Though there has been much advancement in materials science over the past few decades, stainless steel is certainly not a material of the past – it has an annual production growth rate much higher than other major metals, at around 5.8%.
 Furthermore, as of 2011, end use consumption of stainless steel reached a record 30.7 million tonnes.

 Further innovative uses are being discovered all the time, especially in medical sector, where stainless steel is being used for structural parts in artificial heart valves, and efforts are being made to make it antibacterial.

 Stainless steel is also 100% recyclable and does not degrade when reprocessed, meaning it can be used again and again.
 All this means that, though it has an illustrious past, the future also looks very bright for stainless steel.

-The tallest twin building in the world The Petronas Towers, Malaysia, contains 83,500 square metres of stainless steel extrusions.
-Image credit: photos.com.
+The tallest twin building in the world The Petronas Towers, Malaysia, contains 83,500 square meters of stainless steel extrusions.
+Image credit: Photos.com.